-All men receiving ADT should be encouraged to maintain basic bone health standards, as outlined by the Osteoporosis Canada guidelines (83).
-This includes adequate calcium intake (1200 mg daily total from diet and supplements) and vitamin D supplementation (800-2000 IU daily).
-Of note, these strategies have not been proven to decrease risk of BMD loss or fractures in men receiving ADT, but have been shown to prevent fractures in the general population over the age of 50 (87).
-Lifestyle modifications include smoking cessation and limited alcohol consumption, as both smoking and alcohol use are associated with bone loss and fractures (88).
-Exercise therapy improves multiple physical domains in men with PC receiving ADT, including preservation of muscle mass and strength, which may decrease risk of fractures (see Section on Exercise Therapy).
-In addition, exercise appears to preserve BMD in men receiving ADT (89) (90).
+All men receiving ADT should be encouraged to maintain basic bone health standards, as outlined by the Osteoporosis Canada guidelines.
+83 This includes adequate calcium intake (1200 mg daily total from diet and supplements) and vitamin D supplementation (800-2000 IU daily).
+Of note, these strategies have not been proven to decrease risk of BMD loss or fractures in men receiving ADT but have been shown to prevent fractures in the general population over the age of 50.87 Lifestyle modifications include smoking cessation and limited alcohol consumption, as both smoking and alcohol use are associated with bone loss and fractures.88 Exercise therapy improves multiple physical domains in men with PCa receiving ADT, including preservation of muscle mass and strength, which may decrease risk of fractures (see section 3.1.4 on exercise therapy).
+In addition, exercise appears to preserve BMD in men receiving ADT.89,90

 The effect of various pharmacological therapies on BMD in men receiving ADT have been studied.
-Bisphosphonates (pamidronate, alendronate, risedronate and zoledronic acid) act by inhibiting osteoclast activity, which decreases bone resorption.
-Smith et al evaluated the role of pamidronate on bone loss in men with advanced or recurrent PC without bony metastases receiving leuprolide (91).
-The study found that pamidronate (60 mg intravenously every 12 weeks) significantly improved BMD in the hip and lumbar spine at 48 weeks following initiation of therapy.
-Similar findings were obtained for zoledronic acid, alendronate and risedronate in men with nonmetastatic PC (92) (93) (94).
-However, the impact of bisphosphonates in reducing fracture risk in men with nonmetastatic PC receiving ADT has not yet been investigated in clinical trials.
+Bisphosphonates (pamidronate, alendronate, risedronate, and zoledronic acid) act by inhibiting osteoclast activity, which decreases bone resorption.
+Smith et al evaluated the role of pamidronate on bone loss in men with advanced or recurrent PCa without bony metastases receiving leuprolide.
+91 The study found that pamidronate (60 mg intravenously every 12 weeks) significantly improved BMD in the hip and lumbar spine at 48 weeks following initiation of therapy.
+Similar findings were obtained for zoledronic acid, alendronate, and risedronate in men with non-metastatic PCa.92-94 However, the impact of bisphosphonates in reducing fracture risk in men with nonmetastatic PCa receiving ADT has not yet been investigated in clinical trials.
 Therefore, routine use of bisphosphonates in these men without other risk factors is currently not recommended.
-Denosumab is a human monoclonal antibody against the receptor activator of nuclear factor κB (RANK) ligand, which mediates osteoclast differentiation and activation.
-It has been shown to improve BMD and decrease risk of vertebral fractures in men with nonmetastatic PC receiving ADT at high risk of fracture (95).
+Denosumab is a human monoclonal antibody against the receptor activator of nuclear factor B (RANK) ligand, which mediates osteoclast differentiation and activation.
+It has been shown to improve BMD and decrease risk of vertebral fractures in men with non-metastatic PCa receiving ADT at high risk of fracture.95 the above clinical trial results, the guideline committee has made recommendations on management of bone health in men receiving ADT.

-Both zoledronic acid and denosumab have proven to be effective in reducing SREs in men with CRPC.
-The role of bone-targeted agents in men with CRPC is beyond the scope of this guideline and described elsewhere (96).

-Based on current guideline recommendations from Osteoporosis Canada, Cancer Care Ontario and the American Society of Clinical Oncology (83) (97) (98), combined with the above clinical trial results, the guideline committee has made recommendations on management of bone health in men receiving ADT.
 A summary of available pharmacological agents is listed in Table 3.

+Both zoledronic acid and denosumab have proven to be effective in reducing skeletal-related events (SREs) in men with CRPC.
+The role of bone-targeted agents in men with CRPC is beyond the scope of this guideline and described elsewhere.
+(Editor's note: A CUA guideline specifically on bone heath in prostate cancer is forthcoming and should be available by mid-2021.)

+Based on current guideline recommendations from Osteoporosis Canada, Cancer Care Ontario, and the American Society of Clinical Oncology, 83,97,98 combined with